appbead/webkit-wiki/Rebaseline-Server-Whishlist.md

 * Footer should always fit in one line, otherwise on small screen it eats up too much space
 * Queue should be persistent: either in LocalStorage or on server side.
 Closing browser should not discard queue.
 * Link to local files instead of trac.webkit.org (it's slow and can reference files which are not present in trunk)
+* Show expected result from other port instead of current expectation.
+Add `<select>` near "expected" area?
 * Set default baseline target?
 * Use `run-minibrowser` instead of launching default browser?
 * Add keyboard shortcuts hint ;-)